KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/nspv.md

 and values and meanings of memfunc

 memfunc (0 all, 1 address recv, 2 txid/vout spent, 3 txid inmempool 4)

--->
+gcharang: all the arguments are optional; and they are in development -->

 #### Arguments